 Professors like Kevin Lyons, Don Klock and Dale Rogers bring decades of work experience in supply chain management, logistics and procurement to the classroom, enriching their lessons with real-world insights.
 Students also have opportunities to earn course credit while working on projects sponsored by companies associated with the center.

 The Center for Supply Chain Management augments the strengths of RBS by supporting world-class research, innovative teaching and the integration of inter-functional business disciplines.
 It seeks to promote collaborations between business and the Rutgers faculty to help address emerging issues in the field through research, executive education and the sharing of best practices.

 Each year, the center also grants scholarship money and leadership awards to MBA students who demonstrate academic excellence and commitment to the supply chain management field.

 Companies actively recruit and hire Rutgers Supply Chain Management MBA students and graduates for internships and full-time jobs.
 The Supply Chain Student Initiative, a club which is led by top MBA students in the program, works closely with area companies to familiarize their classmates with relevant industry issues, professionals in the field and business leaders.

 Graduates of the Rutgers program have landed jobs as planning managers, procurement and logistics managers and various types of operational analysts with such companies as Este Lauder, Novartis, Colgate Palmolive, Johnson & Johnson and Panasonic.

 The Supply Chain Management MBA curriculum is the same for both Traditional Full-Time MBA and Flex MBA students.

-This concentration is managed by the Department of Supply Chain Management & Marketing Sciences (SCMMS), which also manages the Marketing MBA concentration.
+This concentration is managed by the Department of Supply Chain Management & Marketing Sciences (SCMMS).